Man-with-beard-looking-through-magnifying-glass

 When you’re planning your content, it’s a good idea to start by outlining everything you want to include in your article.

 This will help you to keep it on track and avoid going off on tangents.
-It will also help you make sure you cover all the points you want to and bring the piece to the right conclusion.
+It will also help you make sure you cover all the points you want to make and bring the piece to the right conclusion.

 P is for Proportionate